AndrewShen812/AssetsRefGenerator/README.md

  - Now you'll see the pubspec.yaml file has been updated, and a res.dart file also has been created under lib.

 ## Change-notes

+1.2.0
+ - Support custom settings([#14][5]).
+Users can configure the generated file's path, generated class' name and the naming conventions of class field.
+ - Bug fix([#17][6]): no more checks for the existence of .packages file.

 1.1.0
  - When there's a asset reference in the code line, the editor will show a gutter icon.
 Clicking the gutter icon will open the asset file.
  - Support ctrl+click on asset reference to open the asset file in the editor.
  - Mouse hover on a asset reference in the code line, the documentation window will show the asset image preview.
  - When rename a asset file, the related reference string will also be updated automatically.
- - Bug fix: the generated res.dart has syntax error when asset file name contains hyphen([#8][4]).
+ - Bug fix([#8][4]): the generated res.dart has syntax error when asset file name contains hyphen.
 The solution is to replace hyphen with a underline.

 1.0.1
  - Support Flutter Module, Package and Plugin project.